JanssenProject/jans/jans-pycloudlib/README.md

 Internal docs are generated from sphinx-based docs at `docs` directory.
 To generate/preview docs, run the following steps:

-1. Install [sphinx-autobuild](https://github.com/executablebooks/sphinx-autobuild) by running `pip install sphinx-autobuild`
+1. Run `pip install -r requirements-dev.txt` to install required libraries.
-1. Generate docs by running `sphinx-autobuild --watch=jans docs docs/_build/html`
+1. Preview docs by running `mkdocs serve -w jans`
 1. Visit http://localhost:8000 to see the generated docs (they are reloaded automatically when sourcecode is modified)

 ## Refs